armannik13/YouPiP/README.md

 This behavior is account-based.
 It can happen in one account but not the other.

-It is recommended to use a dedicated iOS YouTube client that works without issues while still using `AVPlayer`, check out [YTLite (verback2308)](https://github.com/verback2308/YTLite).
+It is recommended to use a dedicated iOS YouTube client that works without issues while still using `AVPlayer`, check out [Opaline)](https://github.com/verback2308/Opaline).